OutSystems/docs-support/src/enterprise/licensing/overview/how-licensing-works.md

 ### Where do I get my license files?

-With the Activation Code of your infrastructure at hand you can download your license files from the [Licensing portal](http://www.outsystems.com/licensing).
+With the Activation Code of your infrastructure at hand you can download your license files from the [Customer portal](https://www.outsystems.com/licensing).
 Check [here](../manage/get-license-for-env.md) for the instructions on how to get and install a license file.

 ### How to find out what my subscription includes?

-[Check the Licensing portal](http://www.outsystems.com/licensing).
+[Check the Customer portal](http://www.outsystems.com/licensing).
 There you can find all about your current subscription.